polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

   [asynchronous backing](https://wiki.polkadot.network/docs/learn-async-backing){target=\_blank} as it is no longer one candidate per relay chain block as backers can back blocks "into the future" optimistically.
 See [this page](https://paritytech.github.io/polkadot-sdk/book/node/backing/statement-distribution.html#seconding-limit){target=\_blank}
-  for more information.
+  for more information
-- **Seconded + Valid Equivocation:** This happens when a malicious node first seconds something (takes absolute responsibility for it), and then only pretends to be someone who just said it is correct after someone else takes responsibility.
+- Seconded + Valid Equivocation - this happens when a malicious node first seconds something (takes absolute responsibility for it), and then only pretends to be someone who just said it is correct after someone else takes responsibility.
 That is a straight-up lie (equivocation).
-A node could use that tactic to escape responsibility, but once the system notices the two conflicting votes, the offense is reported.
+A node could use that tactic to escape responsibility, but once the system notices the two conflicting votes, the offense is reported

 ### Equivocation (Conflicting Statements)